Changing Medicare Plans

-There are many reasons to consider a change to your existing Medicare plan.
-What may have been a good decision when you had first signed up for Medicare may no longer fit your needs or budget.
-The reasons for a Medicare plan change may be either personal (health reasons, moving to a new state, entering retirement, losing health insurance from an employer, etc.), or it may be connected to occurring changes in the terms of your existing plan (such as a premium increase, a change in service coverage, growing out-of-pocket expenses, or simply the availability of less expensive plans).
+UPDATED Oct.
+1, 2022.
+There are many reasons to consider changing Medicare plans.
+What may have been the right decision when you had first signed up for Medicare may no longer fit your needs or budget.
+The reasons for a Medicare plan change may be either personal (health reasons, moving to a new state, entering retirement, losing health insurance from an employer, etc.), or it may be connected to occurring changes in terms of your existing plan (such as a premium increase, a change in service coverage, growing out-of-pocket expenses, or just the availability of less expensive plans).

-We highly recommend that you compare your existing plan against a prospective plan based on the key issues described below.
+We highly recommend that you compare your existing plan against a perspective plan based on the critical issues described below.
 Whatever your reasons may be, make your decision very carefully.
-It is very important to note: never drop your existing policy before enrolling in a new one!
+It is essential to note: never drop your existing policy before enrolling in a new one!

 - What services are covered?

 - Are extra benefits such as dental or vision provided?

 - How may the plan change in the future?

 - How often will the plan change and how easy is it to follow and track those changes?

 - Will your existing care providers (hospitals and doctors) accept a new plan?

 - Is there a provider network?
 Is your doctor within this network?